progranet/OMeta.Lua/readme.md

   ...
 end
 ```
-The Rule in OMeta is build as an ordered Choice where every alternative is a Sequence of Nodes.
-An important thing about the Rule application is that, it gives a dual result - a boolean indicator of success and a value returned by the Rule behavior (implemented as a Lua function).
+The Rule body in OMeta (and in PEG in general) is an *ordered Choice* where every alternative is a *Sequence of Nodes*.
+Every Node has a dual result - a boolean indicator of success (pass or fail) and some value (it is similar to *protected call* interface in Lua).
+If the Node fails (first result is falsy) then whole alternative fails - a value (second result) does not matter.
+If all Nodes in the Sequence pass, the value (second result) of the last Node becomes the value of current alternative and the whole Choice (subsequent alternatives are not checked).
-The boolean result, pass or fail, indicates a success of the application as a whole, but the value of the result depends on a specific alternative of the Rule that succeeded.

 ### Hello World Grammar
 A basic information on defining Rules can be summarized by the "Hello World" example - an elemental algebraic operations parser.